Westchester County, New York: In popular culture

 Westchester County has been the home of many novelists, including Washington Irving.
 His most famous work is "The Legend of Sleepy Hollow", which is set at the Old Dutch Church of Sleepy Hollow among other locations in Sleepy Hollow, New York.
 The story has inspired a variety of works, including the 2013 television series Sleepy Hollow, set in the modern village.

 In the X-Men multimedia series, the X-Mansion is located on the Titicus Reservoir, on Graymalkin Lane, outside of Salem Center.
 At the mansion, Professor Charles Xavier runs the Xavier "School for Gifted Youngsters" to educate mutant children and keeps a headquarters for the X-Men.
 (Note: "Few heroes enjoy such elaborate bases of operations as Batman and Superman, although the X-Men headquarters is a site to be reckoned with.
 Marvel Comic's mutant band of superheroes spend most of their time at their mentor Professor X's mansion, located in Westchester County, New York.
 Xavier's estate houses the X-Men's training facility, which fronts as an Ivy League-like school.")

 One of the most successful films shot in the county was the 1988 film Big.
 While the majority of the film takes place in New York City, the amusement park scenes were filmed in Rye Playland in Westchester.

-American singer and songwriter Loudon Wainwright III recorded a song titled "Westchester County" for his 1983 LP record Fame and Wealth.
-It recounts his postwar upbringing in Bedford, Westchester County, New York.